“The Amazing Randi” exposes bomb detection fraud

 Devices like the ADE 651, GT200 and Quadro have drawn The Amazing Randi’s ire for their bogus nature.
 The New York Times exposed the first, which lead to the arrest of the head of the British company that manufactures them.
 The Iraqi government is going to sue the company, as well.
 Here’s what Randi has to say about these devices:

 “They’re classic dowsing rods, which use an antenna that swings back and forth, allegedly pointing to where the explosives — or whatever the substance being detected — are supposedly located.
 The antenna responds to very slight movements of the human hand, making people think it’s being directed by the device, when in fact it is responding to their own movements.”

 Randi tells AOL that this is “a subconscious reflex that triggers human movement.”
 It’s similar to the “mystic channeling” people achieve with Ouija Boards, facilitated writing and… dowsing rods.

 What’s truly disturbing is that such quackery could creep over into something as serious as bomb detection.
 The Amazing Randi told AOL that he was once at Miami International Airport.
 He saw Homeland Security attendants checking bags with what he claimed to be “dowsing rods.”
 After questioning the security as to whether their methods were legitimate, Randi claims the security staffer said no, and that it “was unofficial.”

 What’s the point, then?

 Either you’re keeping people safe from bombs or you aren’t.
 Let’s not play at waving wands to make your job appear justified.
-Personal Money Market doesn’t wave a magic wand to help consumers with credit repair; we put you in touch with real sources that can help.
+Personal Money Store doesn’t wave a magic wand to help consumers with credit repair; we put you in touch with real sources that can help.